liderbug/kasa-app-on-server/README.md

 Spending most of my time on my laptop or my desktop (and my smartphone is NOT attached to the end of my arm) I wanted to be able to have the same KASA app display as on my Android.
 What you'll find here is:

  A) A php web page that looks (sort'a) like the smartphone app.
+See the file kasa.png

 B) A external program found here on github.
 Python-Kasa.